 Shintō does not teach that anything is a sin per se.
 Rather certain deeds create a kind of ritual impurity that one should want to be cleansed merely for one’s own peace of mind and good fortune, and not because impurity is wrong in and of itself.
 Evil and wrong deeds are called “Kegare”, lit. “dirtiness”, and the opposite notion is “Kiyome”, lit. “purity”.
 Normal days are called “Ke”, lit. “day”, and festive days are called “Hare”, lit. “sunny” or simply “good”.
 Killing anything for a living should be done with gratitude and with worship for taking their life to continue one’s life; it should be kept to a minimum.
 Modern Japanese continue to place great emphasis on the importance of “aisatsu” or ritual phrases and greetings.
 Before eating, one should say “itadakimasu”, lit.
 “I will humbly receive”, to show proper thankfulness to the preparer of the meal in particular and more generally to all those living things that lost their lives to make the meal.
 Failure to show proper respect is a sign of pride and lack of concern for others.
 Such an attitude is looked down upon because it is believed to create problems for all.
 Those who fail to take into account the feelings of other people and kami will only attract ruin for themselves.
 The worst expression of such an attitude is the taking of another’s life for personal advances and enjoyments.
 Those killed without being shown gratitude for their sacrifice will hold “urami”, lit. a grudge and become “aragami”, a powerful and evil kami that seeks revenge.
 This same emphasis on the need for cooperation and collaboration can be seen throughout Japanese culture even today.
 Thus, at modern Japanese companies, no action is taken before consensus is reached (even if only superficially) among all parties to a decision.

 Purification rites are a vital part of Shintō.
-These may serve to placate any restive kami, for instance when their shrine had to be relocated.
+These may serve to placate any restive kami, for instance, when their shrine had to be relocated.
 Such ceremonies have also been adapted to modern life.
-For example, a ceremony was held in 1969 to hallow the Apollo 11 mission to the moon, new buildings made in Japan are frequently blessed by a Shintō priest during the groundbreaking ceremony, and many cars made in Japan have been blessed as part of the assembly process.
+For example, a ceremony was held in 1969 to hallow the Apollo 11 mission to the moon, a Shintō priest frequently blesses new buildings made in Japan during the groundbreaking ceremony, and many cars made in Japan have been blessed as part of the assembly process.
 A more personal purification rite is the purification by water.
 This may involve standing beneath a waterfall or performing ritual ablutions in a river-mouth or the sea.
-The third form of catharsis is avoidance, that is, the taboo placed on certain persons or acts.
+The third form of catharsis is avoidance; that is, the taboo placed on certain persons or acts.
 For example, women were not allowed to climb Mount Fuji until 1868, in the era of the Meiji Restoration.
 Although this aspect has decreased in recent years, religious Japanese will not use an inauspicious word like “cut” at a wedding, nor will they attend a wedding if they have recently been bereaved.

 The principal worship of kami is done at public shrines, although home worship at small private shrines (sometimes only a high shelf with a few ritual objects) is also common.
 It is also possible to worship objects or people while they exist.
 While a few of the public shrines are elaborate structures, most are small buildings in the characteristic Japanese architectural style.
 Shrines are commonly fronted by a distinctive Japanese gate (torii) made of two uprights and two crossbars.
-These gates are there as a part of the barrier to separate our living world and the world the kami live in.
+These gates are there as a part of the barrier to separate our living world, and the world the kami live in.
 There are often two guardian animals placed at each side of the gate, and they serve to protect the entrance.
 There are well over 100,000 of these shrines in operation today, each with its retinue of Shintō priests. kami are invoked at such important ceremonies as weddings and entry into university.
 The kami are commonly petitioned for quite earthly benefits; a child, a promotion, a happier life.
 While one may wish for ill bidding on others, this is believed to be possible only if the target has committed wrongs first, or if one is willing to offer one’s life.
-Though Shintō is popular for these occasions, when it comes to funerals, most Japanese turn to Buddhist ceremonies, since the emphasis in Shintō is on this life and not the next.
-Almost all festivals in Japan are hosted by local Shintō shrines, and these festivals are open to all those that wish to attend.
-While these could be said to be religious events, Japanese do not regard these events as religious since everyone can attend, regardless of personal beliefs.
+Though Shintō is popular for these occasions, when it comes to funerals, the most Japanese turn to Buddhist ceremonies, since the emphasis in Shintō is on this life and not the next.
+Local Shintō shrines host almost all festivals in Japan, and these festivals are open to all those that wish to attend.
+While these could be said to be religious events, the Japanese do not regard these events as religious since everyone can attend, regardless of personal beliefs.